CKalitin/ckalitin.github.io/_posts/2026-03-23-terraform-electrolyzer-modelling.md

 The lightest (yellow) parts of the charts are where you want to be.
 We see that Terraform's strategy is a valid optimization for lowering cost if you're along the red or green lines.
 Obviously you can't go too far off these lines because no extremely low cost high efficiency electrolyzers exist.

 For my analysis I've been assuming 1 cent per kWh, 25% capacity factor, and 10 year amortization.
 I used 10 year amortization because most of the AEM / PEM methods I found assumed 10 year amortization ([sources in this spreadsheet](https://docs.google.com/spreadsheets/d/1r1VjkEGa8Ftf5orS9y2FDFu3sXiLq2zs2cJpQokQMtU/edit?gid=1679586932#gid=1679586932)).
-If we were to assume a shorter amortization period ([Terraform is targetting 5 years](https://terraformindustries.wordpress.com/2023/08/16/how-to-produce-green-hydrogen-for-1-kg/#:~:text=offering%20%3C5%20year%20ROI%20with)), the Terraform's strategy looks even better.
+If we were to assume a shorter amortization period ([Terraform is targeting 5 years](https://terraformindustries.wordpress.com/2023/08/16/how-to-produce-green-hydrogen-for-1-kg/#:~:text=offering%20%3C5%20year%20ROI%20with)), the Terraform's strategy looks even better.

 <i>“Why do we care?
 Does it even matter?
 If both approaches produce hydrogen at around $1.12 per kg, wouldn’t Terraform’s approach still be preferable because it doesn’t need batteries, energy management logic etc.?
 Well, no - because while the price per kg may be the same, the AEM electrolyzers will produce much more hydrogen!
 Running Terraform’s hypothetical 1 MW electrolyzer for 12,500 hours (25% of 50,000 hours) will produce 12,500,000 kWh / 80 kWh/kg-H₂ = 156,250 kg-H₂ over its lifespan (as noted in their blog post).
 Running a 1 MW AEM electrolyzer with cel = 200 $/kW and ηel = 45 kWh/kg‑H₂ for 17,500 hours (35% of 50,000 hours) will yield 388,888 kg-H₂, which is almost 2.5 times as much.
 For $1.11 per kg.”</i>
 <i>– Klaas, in his [write-up](https://klaasnotfound.com/2025/06/03/terraform-industries-business-case-doesnt-add-up/)</i>

-At this point, I'd like to make a criticism of one of Klass' points.
+At this point, I'd like to make a criticism of one of Klaas' points.
 We all make such mistakes and at times don't think enough about what we say - as I might have done in this analysis - but that doesn't mean I won't call you out on it.

 Above he says that even though Terraform and the AEM electrolyzers he benchmarks them against have the same cost per kg of hydrogen, the AEM electrolyzer still wins because it will produce more hydrogen with an equally sized solar array.
-This completely misses the point that we've already factored the cost of the solar array into our analysis with the operating cost of electricty ($0.01/kWh).
+This completely misses the point that we've already factored the cost of the solar array into our analysis with the operating cost of electricity ($0.01/kWh).

 Sure, a more efficient electrolyzer will produce more hydrogen with the same solar array compared to Terraform's process, but it would also be more expensive to build!
 We've already factored this into our analysis!